supermarsx/lizard-hook/README.md

 cmake --build build --target lint
 ```

+## Configuration

+A complete example configuration with comments lives in `lizard.json.sample`.
+Copy this file to `lizard.json` and adjust values as needed.
+Remove the comments before use, as the parser expects valid JSON.

+Configuration files are located using the following precedence (first existing wins):

+1. Path supplied via `--config` on the command line
+2. User config directory
+   - Windows: `%LOCALAPPDATA%/LizardHook/lizard.json`
+   - macOS: `~/Library/Application Support/LizardHook/lizard.json`
+   - Linux: `$XDG_CONFIG_HOME/lizard_hook/lizard.json` or `~/.config/lizard_hook/lizard.json`
+3. `lizard.json` next to the executable

 ## Assets

 Default sound and emoji image assets are stored in the `assets/` directory and